valhuber/python-rules/README.md

 | **Agility** | Rule execution is *automatically re-ordered* per dependencies, simplifying iteration cycles<br><br>Business Users can read the rules, and collaborate<br><br>Collaboration is further supported by running screens - see also Fab-QuickStart below | Changes require code to be re-engineered, at substantial cost and time |

 This can represent a meaningful reduction in project delivery.
-Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X (200 vs. 5).
+Experience has shown that such rules can address over 95% of the backend logic, reducing such logic by 40X (200 vs. 5).

+Importantly, logic is
-Importantly, the rules are complemented by Python events, so you can address the last 10%.
+* *Extensible:* Rules are complemented by Python events, so you can address the last 5%
+* *Manageable:* logic is expressed in Python, enabling the use of standard IDE and Source Code Control systems
+* *Debuggable:* Debug your logic with logs that show which rules execute, and breakpoints in formula/constraint/action rules expressed in Python

-### Background
+### Overview
 The subject database is an adaption of the Northwind database, with a few rollup columns added.
 For those not familiar, this is basically